-Three things that most people associate with IKEA: sleek Scandinavian furniture that requires a bit of DIY, having a branded restaurant on location, and its unique and winding store layout that takes customers through a visual tour.
+Three things that most people associate with the iconic Swedish retailer: sleek, modern furniture that requires a bit of DIY, having a branded restaurant on location, and the unique customer journey in IKEA that consists of a winding store layout that takes you through a visual tour.

-We have detailed in length about how retail customers are more likely to buy as they engage with more touchpoints in your store.
+We have described at length how retail customers are more likely to buy as they engage with more touchpoints in your store.
 If you’re in the industry, you’ve no doubt contemplated what you can learn from the Swedish furniture retailer, who has continued to grow as many stores of similar store size shut their doors.

 Making Your Products and Store a Spectacle

 Driving to an IKEA feels like arriving at a stadium.
-Lot after lot of parking complements the massive warehouse, which looks like an airport terminal.
+Parking lot after parking lot complements the massive warehouse, which looks like an airport terminal.

 What’s more important here is branding.
 When you walk inside, you enter a totally different world—while you are at IKEA, you are immersed in the world of home goods.
 IKEA is very clear in its branding: the IKEA store is not just a stop along the way on a full day of errands.
 It is a destination, and you can expect to spend more than an hour there.

 In your own stores, you may not be able to build a hundred thousand square feet of space.
 But you can still brand your store to feel less like an errand and more like a unique experience.
 Have your store immerse or engage customers.
 Tell the narrative and guide how they will be interacting with your products.